mysterious-coding/base_entranced/README.md

 * Fixed bug that made it possible to teamkill with emplaced gun even with friendly fire disabled.
 * Fixed a rare bug with everyone being forced to spec and shown class selection menu.
 * Fixed a bug with final objective sounds (e.g. "primary objective complete") not being played(note: due to a clientside bug, these sounds currently do not play for the base maps).
+* Cleaned up the displaying of radar icons on Hoth, Nar Shaddaa, and siege_codes.
+Fixes some icons being displayed when they shouldn't (for example, the only icon you should see at Hoth 1st obj is the 1st obj; you don't need to see any of the other objs or ammo gens or anything).
+* Mind trick has been hardcoded to be removed from siege_codes, saving the need for me to release a new pk3 update for that map.

 #Features that are also in base_enhanced
 These are features in base_entranced that are also available in base_enhanced.
 Since base_entranced was originally based on base_enhanced, and they are both open source, they share a number of features.
 Many of these features were coded and/or conceived by us first, and then were added to base_enhanced by Sil later.